Verizon Fios Business Internet only $64.99 [Online Only] – 2020 Deals

 Unlike electricity and copper wire, light doesn’t need to be retransmitted as frequently as electrical signals, and it doesn’t suffer from common sources of interference.
 This means that Fios can offer the highest internet speeds without any trouble.

-Fios Business Internet is ideal for file sharing, video conferencing, backups, heavy e-commerce orders, huge data transfers, and fast upload speeds.
+Fios Internet is ideal for file sharing, video conferencing, backups, heavy e-commerce orders, huge data transfers, and fast upload speeds.

 Your company will have access to a handful of privacy tools provided by Verizon which will help your company to keep its data secure.
 Likewise, you’ll get access to the Verizon Cloud, a place for your company to keep its data backed up and secure.